 What is Joint Tenancy?

 Joint tenancy is a more restrictive form of property ownership but ensures equal rights for all owners.
+The property is a jointly owned property.

 Here’s what you need to know: